django-haystack/django-haystack/docs/searchquery_api.rst

 ``more_like_this(self, model_instance)``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Returns the "More Like This" results received from the backend.
+Allows backends with support for "More Like This" to return results

-This method does not affect the internal state of the ``SearchQuery`` used
-to build queries.
-It does however populate the results/hit_count.
+similar to the provided instance.

 ``add_highlight(self)``
 ~~~~~~~~~~~~~~~~~~~~~~~